 Even if your mortgage is portable in theory, however, you may still be blocked.

 Porting is a great flexible feature but there are no guarantees your lender will actually permit you to to do it – and you could end up borrowing at an uncompetitive rate to boot.
 Here's why porting might not work out or be the best option for you:

 - You have to reapply for your mortgage and may not qualify.
-When you ask your lender to 'port' your mortgage, you effectively have to re-apply for that deal.
+When you ask your lender to 'port' your mortgage, you in effect have to reapply for that deal.
 So, you may not qualify as it is much tougher to get a mortgage now than it used to be (something that's only been exacerbated by the onset of coronavirus).
 You may struggle if circumstances have changed, eg, you're now self-employed, you earn less or you have more debt and/or outgoings.

 Or you might not have changed at all but your lender's criteria has, so even though you got your first mortgage without hassle, it doesn't mean the same will happen again.
 And if you haven't made all your mortgage payments on time, chances are the lender will refuse in the hope you leave them.

 - You may not be able to borrow more.
 If you move to a more expensive property, you may need to borrow more cash but your lender may not allow this if you are already close to the maximum it will lend you.